adoubleyoueye/african-roots-api/README.md

-# Laravel Passport - Create REST API with authentication
+# African Roots API using Laravel Passport
-> How to install
+How to install
  - Clone the repository
  - Set up database credentials in .env file
  - Run `composer update`